jackyzha0/jackyzha0.github.io/content/thoughts/proof-of-work.md

 date: 2021-08-09T21:17:29-04:00
 ---

+Miners solve cryptographic problems in order to earn the right to add a new block to the chain where the fastest miner gets the rights to add along with token rewards.

 ## Basis
 Cryptocurrencies use a distributed ledger (blockchain) to track all transactions in a publicly agreed upon manner.